anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 ### Negotiation of an RDAP Extension

-In this example, both the client and server support the "exts_list" parameter and a fictional extension of "foo".
+In this example, both the client and server support the "exts" extension and a fictional extension of "foo".

 Client Request: